Australia’s smallest capital

-Thirdly and most importantly Darwin is a great place to find work for the cash-strapped backpacker and as a result the city stays youthful with the labour of the young and hence the nightlife is great, but more of that later.
+Thirdly and most importantly Darwin is a great place to find work for the cash-strapped backpacker, and as a result, the city stays youthful with the labour of the young and hence the nightlife is excellent, but more of that later.

-When wandering around the city all captivated by the relaxing atmosphere you will notice café tables branching out on to the streets and soon you will stumble into yet another vibrant market that only further proves the point that Darwin is closer to South East Asia not just geographically but also in spirit.
+When wandering around the captivated by the relaxing atmosphere, you will notice café tables branching out on to the streets, and soon you will stumble into yet another vibrant market that only further proves the point that Darwin is closer to South East Asia geographically and in spirit.

 Some of the city’s best markets include the Mindil Sunset Market, Nightcliff, Palmerston and Rapid Creek Markets.

-All are testimonies to Darwin’s amazing mix of culture and heritage, exchange greetings in Indonesian before buying Greek moussaka and then stocking up on African chilly.
+All are testimonies to Darwin’s fantastic mix of culture and heritage, exchange greetings in Indonesian before buying Greek moussaka and then stocking up on African chilly.

-If you need to stock that hostel fridge, keen for a feed or just want to get swept up in the multicultural atmosphere then the markets of Darwin will deliver, then some.
+If you need to stock that hostel fridge, keen for a feed or want to get swept up in the multicultural atmosphere, then the markets of Darwin will deliver, then some.

-After many hours of walking past stalls and learning hello and goodbye in 28 different languages it is time for a cool off and whilst there are many great natural water holes like Berry Springs we will focus on strictly Darwin here.
+After many hours of walking past stalls and learning hello and goodbye in 28 different languages, it is time for a cooling off.
+While there are many great natural water holes like Berry Springs, we will focus on strictly Darwin here.

-As a relatively new country Australia does not hold much history but a lot of what is does have is found in Darwin.
+Either way, come back to Mindil Beach for a beautiful sunset.
+Australia is a relatively new country and does not hold much history, but a lot of what it has is in Darwin.

 The Museum and Art Gallery of Northern Territory holds a brilliant display of the 1974 Cyclone Tracy with left much of the city in ruins.

-Combined with this are many artefacts of WWII in which Darwin bore the brunt of most of the attacks on Australia.
-The incredible Aboriginal artwork that features all over the state plays a major part is this museum.
+Together with many artefacts of WWII in which Darwin bore the brunt of most of the attacks on Australia.
+The incredible Aboriginal artwork that features all over the state plays a significant part in this museum.

-As with most small cities there is a confined space where everything happens and thus everything is on your doorstep that is the case with the nightlife in Darwin.
+As with most small cities, everything is on your doorstep that is the case with the nightlife in Darwin.

 Drinking is as much a part of Darwin as its mixing cultures, whether that is good or not is up to you to decide.